Almond Butter Balls

 • Line a large plate or tray with parchment paper and set aside.

-• In a large mixing bowl, combine all your ingredients and mix very well, until combined.
+• In a large mixing bowl, combine the almond butter, maple syrup, and coconut flour and mix well.
 If the batter is too thick, add a tablespoon or two of milk until thick and smooth.

 • Using your hands, form 40 small or 20 large balls of dough and place them on the lined plate.
 Refrigerate for at least 30 minutes, or until firm.